Alfred1984/interesting-python/KrisWu/readme.md

 - stopwords.txt: stop words list

 #### How to crawl the data
-The sanme way I performed to crawl Caixukun weibo repost data, you can refer to [CaiXuKun](https://github.com/Alfred1984/interesting-python/tree/master/CaiXuKun) for more details.
+The same way I performed to crawl Caixukun weibo repost data, you can refer to [CaiXuKun](https://github.com/Alfred1984/interesting-python/tree/master/CaiXuKun) for more details.

 #### Data
 102118 repost data from one of KrisWu's Weibo